48302-DiogoJesus/octoflows/_CODE_TODO.md

 - Support more levels: e.g., list[list[DAGTaskNode]]
     Find a better way to iterate through them to avoid repetition
-- Pytest?
-Test the DAG operations in multiple types of DAGs + DAG partitions actually work
+- Create more tests for more complex and edge case DAG structures + DAG compute tests

 - [NP] Avoid Intermediate storage - sometimes writes can be avoided (leave it up to the worker logic)